The internet is amazing. Nothing else exerts the same power over our rational brain.

 the race was back on.

 I arrived at the hut(s), confused, but happy.
 The ski tourers had arrived and claimed they’d had an easy day.
 I assumed they were lying and thought I shouldn’t mention the race.
 We woke to a beautiful morning.
 The group of ski tourers split, most in search of pow pow down the Prince Burn.
 I had my own agenda, and the name “X-Pisa’s” was born.
 Like Nick was traversing the European Alps, I would traverse the mighty Pisa Range.
-On with to snow shoes and up to point 1956 for a sunny morning tea.
-A lazy jaunt along the ridgeline, look us past Sally’s Pinch, and on to the summit of Mount Pisa.
+On with the snow shoes and up to point 1956 for a sunny morning tea.
+A lazy jaunt along the ridgeline, took us past Sally’s Pinch, and on to the summit of Mount Pisa.
 Today was going perfectly.

 I prepared my wing on the gentle north-western slope.
 The midday sun created a light uphill breeze.
 I’ve referred to my clumsiness already and running in snow shoes was not an option.
 I delicately walked forward to inflate my wing, with my snow shoes packed in my harness.
 Each time I accelerated, the snow gave way and I was left cursing in a thigh deep hole.
 My fortunes eventually turned, and I was airborne.
 A right turn had me through Sally’s pinch and the steep east face of the Pisa Range dropped away beneath me.
 I was a multi-sport athlete, again.